First Name: David

 Details:

-David Fry has left a legacy of inspiration on the sport of swimming in Nova Scotia, and his contributions to the sport can be seen at the national and international level.
-The extraordinary success of his 40 plus years of dedication as a coach, administrator, and educator is evidenced by his series of championship titles, the individual successes of his swimmers, and numerous Coach of The Year honours.
+David Fry has a legacy of inspiration on the sport of swimming in Nova Scotia, and his contributions to sport can be seen at the national and international level.
+The extraordinary success of his 40 plus years of dedication as a coach, administrator, and educator is evidenced by his series of championship titles, the individual success of his swimmers, and numerous Coach of The Year honours.

-Fry’s powerful impact can be measured more strongly in the legacy of his commitment, enthusiasm, humility, drive, and passion he instilled in each of his swimmers.
+Fry’s impact can be measured more strongly in the legacy of his commitment, enthusiasm, humility, drive, and passion he instilled in each of his swimmers.
 He recognized the importance of caring for both the individual and the athlete, and how to use swimming to make a person great.

 As a varsity athlete himself, Fry swam for the Axemen during his undergraduate studies at Acadia.
 He started coaching with the Wolfville Tritons Swim Club and then upon graduation in 1972, he took a position with the Dartmouth Crusaders.
-He dedicated 12 years to develop this recreational swim club to one of national calibre.
-Growing the Crusaders became his passion and he found genuine joy in the individual improvement of each of his swimmers, including Hall of Famer Marie Moore who made it on the Olympic team in 1984.

 During his Dalhousie tenure, Fry established a near perfect record of winning, with a total of 30 out of a possible 32 AUS Championship banners.
 He saw the Tigers to over 20 podium finishes at CIS Championships, and coached David Sharpe to the 2012 Olympic Team.
-His technique transformed individual swimming into a team sport.
-His love of people and ability to see the best in others is something that set his coaching style apart from the rest.

 Fry always had the best interests of the swimmers and coaches at heart, and dedicated time improving the sport outside the water.
 In 1995 he partnered with Hall of Fame inductee Virginia Smith to conduct research on gender equity in swimming for the Canadian Association of the Advancement of Women in Sport and Physical Activity, which focused on the treatment of athletes and coaches.

-Fry served on various swim boards, such as the board of Swim Nova Scotia, and was a welcome addition to the administration side of the sport.
+Fry served on various swim boards, such the board of Swim Nova Scotia, and was a welcome addition to the administration side of the sport.
 He sat on the Board of Directors for Swimming Canada and most recently he was a board member with the Canadian Swim Coaches and Teacher’s Association, where he was Chair of their Ethics Committee, ensuring that coaches across the country were professionals coaching at the highest level.

-It is evident from his illustrious career that Fry was successful in achieving his goals, as well as helping his athletes achieve theirs in the pool and in life.
-He passed away in 2015.
+It is evident from his illustrations career that Fry was successful in achieving his goals, as well as helping his athletes achieve theirs in the pool and in life.

 Facts: